 Again, from the Christian perspective, you are promising to be to that person what God is to people – faithful commitment.
 You are promising to show them loving-kindness in spite of how they may be towards you.

 d.
-To remain in a relationship
+It is a promise to remain in a relationship

 ‘For better, for worse’ faces the reality of a loving heart.
 ‘Love is blind’, people normally say.
 This blindness is not limited to beauty.
 It also includes character.